Anderson Center International

-Fellows train with children and adults on the autism spectrum in a variety of roles that provide support to existing staff or case managers, special educators, etc. ACI provides fellows with a monthly stipend, on-campus accommodations, health insurance and other supports to ensure a smooth transition into the program and the United States.
+Fellows train with children and adults on the autism spectrum in a variety of roles that provide support to existing staff or case managers, special educators, etc. ACI provides fellows with a monthly stipend, accommodations, health insurance and other supports to ensure a smooth transition into the program and the United States.

 Anderson enjoys reciprocal relationships with several local universities of international repute in and around New York State.
 We also provide academic opportunities and certificate programs in the social services field to augment the experiential learning process of the fellows.